1ppm/1ppmLog/README.md

  Also, since 1PPM is step by step attracting new members and twitter followers, this should give **you** the chance harness the **power of the community** for your promising projects (so bring your friends in ;)).

- I hope that "Rocket Launch" will eventually attract new club members, which will the Rocket Launcher more powerfull and so on.
+ I hope that "Rocket Launch" will eventually attract new club members, which will make the Rocket Launcher more powerfull and so on.
 You see where this is going :)

 Have a look at the project, contribute and discuss with me via [1ppm.club](http://1ppm.club) and slack about it!